anupama12sg/celo-tutorial-2/README.md

 framework and Celo Alfajores Testnet as the blockchain network.
 We will use the provided smart contract called "Mundo" for the E-commerce functionality.

-The tutorial assumes you have basic knowledge of Ethereum development and Solidity.
+The tutorial assumes you have basic development and Solidity.

 Prerequisites: